 This classic cake is filled with chocolate flavor, and we hope you love this classic dessert as much as we do!
 It’s so flavorful and perfect for any get-together or holiday.

 - Flourless Chocolate Cake

 - Chocolate Mug Cake

 - Preheat the oven to 350°F. Spray two 9" round cake pans with non-stick spray.
 Place a piece of parchment paper in the bottom of each pan.
 Spray parchment.

 - Whisk together flour, sugar, cocoa, baking soda, baking powder, and salt in a large mixing bowl.

 - Add the milk, eggs, vanilla extract, and oil.
 Beat with a hand mixer till well combined.
 Slowly pour in the boiling water and beat till smooth.

 - Divide batter between two pans.
-Bake at 350° for 35-40 minutes or until toothpick inserted in center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 8-10 minutes, then invert onto cooling racks.
 Cool completely.